Mal Evans: Legacy

 In 1986, a trunk containing Evans' diaries and other effects was found in the basement of a New York publisher, and then sent to his family in London.
 In 1992, Lennon's original pages of lyrics to "A Day in the Life" were sold by the Evans estate for £56,600 at Sotheby's in London.

-In 2010, a double-sided sheet of paper containing the hand-written lyrics and notes to "A Day in the Life" were sold at auction at Sotheby's in New York to an anonymous American buyer for $1.2m (£810,000).
-Other lyrics collected by Evans have been subject to legal action over the years: In 1996, McCartney went to the High Court in England and prevented the sale of the original lyrics to "With a Little Help from My Friends" that Evans' ex-wife had tried to sell, by claiming that the lyrics were collected by Evans as a part of his duties, and therefore belonged to the Beatles, collectively.
+In 2010, a double-sided sheet of paper containing the hand-written lyrics and notes to "A Day in the Life" were sold at auction at Sotheby's in New York to an anonymous American buyer for $1.2 million (£810,000).
+Other lyrics collected by Evans have been subject to legal action over the years: In 1996, McCartney went to the High Court in England to prevent the sale of the original lyrics to "With a Little Help from My Friends" that Evans' ex-wife had tried to sell, by claiming that the lyrics were collected by Evans as a part of his duties, and therefore belonged to the Beatles, collectively.
 A 2004 report of the discovery of a further collection of Evans' Beatles' memorabilia proved to be false.

 A notebook in which McCartney wrote the lyrics for "Hey Jude" was sold in 1998, for £111,500.
 The notebook also contains lyrics for "Sgt.
 Pepper's Lonely Hearts Club Band" and "All You Need Is Love".
 It also contained lyrics, notes, drawings and poems by Lennon, McCartney, Harrison, and Starr, as well as by Evans.

-In July 2012, a solo play about Mal by actor Nik Wood-Jones premiered at the Cavern in Liverpool before a run at the Edinburgh fringe.
+In July 2012, a solo play about Evans by actor Nik Wood-Jones premiered at the Cavern in Liverpool before a run at the Edinburgh Fringe.

 In December 2021, it was reported that a biography of Evans, written by Beatles scholar Kenneth Womack, was to be published by HarperCollins's Dey Street Books in 2023, to be followed the next year by material from Evans's diary and archives.
-Womack's biography, entitled Living the Beatles Legend: The Untold Story of Mal Evans, was published on 14 November 2023.
+The biography, entitled Living the Beatles Legend: The Untold Story of Mal Evans, was published on 14 November 2023.

 Evans appears in the 2021 documentary series The Beatles: Get Back.
 The machine learning software and models developed by WingNut Films that were used to clean and isolate instruments and vocal tracks from single-track recordings for the documentary, and subsequently used for the 2022 release of Revolver and "Now and Then", was named MAL (machine-assisted learning) after Evans, and as an homage to HAL 9000.

+Daniel Hoffmann-Gill will portray Evans in The Beatles – A Four-Film Cinematic Event, an upcoming film series of Beatles biopics directed by Sam Mendes.